Craig Gordon: 2014–15

 In July 2014, Gordon signed for Celtic.
 He made his first appearance for Celtic on 19 July, playing in the first half of a pre-season friendly against Dynamo Dresden.
 Gordon made several saves in his 45-minute appearance, and said afterwards "It was good to get back playing.
 From a personal point of view, it's been a long time out.
 So it was good to get out there and to play for 45 minutes and get a clean sheet in the first half.
 I have to be happy with that."
 Fraser Forster was transferred to Southampton for a reported £10 million transfer fee in August, clearing the way for Gordon to become first choice goalkeeper.
 Gordon made his first competitive appearance in over two years on 13 August 2014, a 3–0 win against St Johnstone.

 After only three games for Celtic, an impressive start to the season earned Gordon a recall to the Scotland national team in August 2014.
 His good form for Celtic continued both domestically and in Europe especially, with strong displays against Salzburg, Dinamo Zagreb and Astra Giurgiu, helping Celtic qualify for the UEFA Europa League knockout stages.
 His performances drew praise from his teammates, club coaches, national coach, supporters and observers.
 Many believed he was finally over his long-term injury problems and back to his best.
 He was already being tagged as one of Celtic's greatest bargains.
-Gordon also shut out his former team Hearts twice in cup matches.
+Gordon also kept clean sheets against former team Hearts twice in cup matches.